ghmaranhao/ghmaranhao/README.md

 ### Hello World 👋

-## My name is Guilherme, i have a degree in systems analysis and development.
+## My name is Guilherme, i have a Bachelor of Technology in Systems Analysis and Development.
 ## Currently living in Brazil.